keyboard-slayer/arduino-steering-wheel-ctrl/README.md

 ## Introduction
 This project is a simple steering wheel button signal converter to actual input for a Pioneer radio.

-*NOTE*: This project was made Wand tested on a Suzuki Swift 2007
+*NOTE*: This project was made and tested on a Suzuki Swift 2007

 ## Hardware
 * [Arduino Nano](https://fr.aliexpress.com/item/4000579100527.html?spm=a2g0o.order_list.order_list_main.23.18b25e5buiGea3&gatewayAdapt=glo2fra)